aormorningstar/2DIsingMonteCarlo/README.md

-# 2DIsing_MonteCarlo
+# 2DIsingMonteCarlo
-A rigid implementation of a Monte Carlo simulation of the 2D square lattice Ising model for generating spin state data and measurements.
+A rigid implementation of a Monte Carlo simulation of the 2D square-lattice Ising model for generating spin state data and measurements.